 LinuxKit- Your tool for Linux container support on your platform:

-Docker is one of the most favourite platforms when it comes to deployment of applications inside software containers.
-But a lot of people had difficulties in bringing Docker-native experience to platforms of their choice which can be cloud platforms, server platforms or desktop platforms.
+Docker is one of the most favorite platforms when it comes to the deployment of applications inside software containers.
+But a lot of people had difficulties in bringing Docker-native experience to platforms of their choice, which can be cloud platforms, server platforms or desktop platforms.
 There can be situations where you want a Linux-container yet the platform may not allow you to do so.
 Using Macintosh or Windows operating systems, or some cloud platforms which inherently don’t enable you to use Linux-containers can be few such scenarios.
 LinuxKit saves you from all this trouble.
 As the name suggests, it provides users with kits to build Linux subsystems irrespective of platforms.
 Docker wants LinuxKits to serve three major expectations which are expected out of any system viz. security, leanness, portability.
 Secure, as it uses container specific OSes instead of general purpose OS which reduces attack surface and opportunities to attack.
 Lean, because it uses only those parts which are required by OS which reduces its size to 35MB with a minimum boot time and portable, as it can run on any platform where Docker can run.

 Moby - Your new Docker tool for customized containers: